zerodaycode/canyon-book/src/getting_started/initial_setup.md

 `Canyon` it's a database manager, an ORM, a querybuilder... and your best tool to construct you persistence layer without pain.

 But, as obvious, the framework only will work after a minimum set-up.

 ## Supported database engines

 For now, `Canyon` supports the following database engines to work with:
     - PostgreSQL

-Ok, we know.
-This is a list of only one element.
-But don't worry.
-We are prettending to increase that list size adding support for more engines, but for know, we will focus on the supported one: `PostgreSQL`.
+    - MSSQL (SqlServer)

+The development teams is planning to add support for more database engines, but at this time, the available ones are the listed above.
+For this tutorial, we will be using our most beloved one: `PostgreSQL`.

 ## Download your engine from internet